CinderScript/Covid_Vaccination_and_Hospital_Strain/README.md

 # Project Description

+See [About.html](about.html) to view this readme with the code output rendered beneath the code sections.
+This is the knitted about.rmd markdown file.

 ## About

 This is a study of vaccination rate and hospital bed usage in the United States inspired by the Washington Post article [Mapping America’s hospitalization and vaccination divide](https://www.washingtonpost.com/health/2021/09/23/covid-vaccination-hospitalization-map/).
 In this project we will be recreating the USA map found in the article and adding interactivity so different dates and variables can be selected.